nerdschoolbergen/code-smells/README.md

 # Code Smells
 Somewhere along the way code goes from good to bad.
 It's usually a combination of many small factors that when allowed to take hold in your project, makes it hard to work with and downright frustrating.
 Your code starts to smell... bad...

+### Requirements

+* Java and a IDE/text editor that can compile java and run tests.
+* Git

 ### Ways to fix it

 * Duplicated code: